°®¶¹´«Ã½

 Phylogenetic .
 MARV transmission between bat colonies, followed by localized strain evolution, has given rise to rich genomic diversity with >80 unique MARV genomes identified in wild bats.
 Two MARV lineages—commonly referred to as Marburg and Ravn—show 16% nucleotide variance, with further grouping of the Marburg lineage into 2 clades and 5 subclades with distinct geographies.

-represent novel strains that cluster with strains found in ERB colonies in Sierra Leone, suggesting local spillover events from a regional reservoir that has likely been established and diversifying for several decades.
+represent novel strains that cluster with those found in ERB colonies in Sierra Leone, suggesting local spillover events from a regional reservoir that has likely been established and diversifying for several decades.
 These strains are closely related to the Angola MVD 2004-2005 outbreak strain, which and shows , compared with other strains in the Marburg and Ravn lineages.
 The origin and phylogenetic analyses of the ongoing MVD outbreaks in Equatorial Guinea and Tanzania are not yet available.

 Current Tools for MVD Detection, Management and Prevention